 Legacy mode is a specific configuration mode where eZ Publish's behavior is the closest to v4.x.
 It might be used in some very specific use cases, such as running the admin interface.

 What it does

 - Still runs through the whole Symfony kernel.
-As such, Symfony services can still be accessed from legacy stack. - Disables the default router (standard Symfony routes won't work in this mode) - Disables the UrlAliasRouter.
+As such, Symfony services can still be accessed from legacy stack. - Disables the UrlAliasRouter.
 As such, the ViewController will be bypassed.

 What it doesn't do